bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 * At the bottom of the grid, click on the button "Correlate tracks".

 * You will see that tracks seem to correlate nicely, with activator marks clustering together and repressor marks forming another group.
+You can zoom out the view at the upper right corner of the popup.

 * You can also use the correlation tool to assess whether datasets that are supposed to be similar actually are.
     * Activate the track hubs for all consortia.